Zotman03/Zotman03/README.md

 **Hello this is my personal GitHub readme, I am a second year CS major @UC, Irvine.**

 I want to be a computer scientist.
 My pronounce is He/His/Him.
-I wish to get an internship soon, hopefully.
-I am currently learning about Machine Learning, Software Engineering, and C++.
-I do Python, Java, and C++.
+I wish to get an internship soon.

 The link below is my github's profile.
 Currently I don't have a lot of stuff in there but I will create more eventually.